MaastrichtU-Library/the-FAIR-extension/README.md

 1. A student wanting to make use of a DO (e.g. software package), but doesn't know which to choose.
 The FAIR extension will indicate which one is more FAIR and aid the decision making process
 2. A Data steward recommending sources
-3. A researcher who wants to display all FAIR metrics of her DOs on a research profile
+3. A researcher who wants to display all FAIR metrics of their DOs on a research profile
 4. A PI that wants to evaluate an aggregated metric for a project.

 ---